dhmine/meteo-france-nice/README.md

 ## Introduction

-The Meteo Nice Scraper is a Python-based project designed to fetch historical weather data for Nice, France.
+The Meteo Nice Scraper is a Python-based script designed to fetch historical weather data for Nice, France.
 The data includes temperature, wind speed, humidity, visibility, cloud cover, and day length, and is saved to a CSV file for easy analysis.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

 - Python 3.x installed on your machine
-- pip (Python package installer)
+- pip
 - An internet connection to fetch data from the web

 ## Installation